ealdr/Deploying-a-Honeypot-with-T-Pot-on-AWS/README.md

   - `-u <MY-USERNAME>` = Defines the web interface username.
   - `-p <MY-PASSWORD>` = Defines the web interface password.

-The script began setting up Docker by pulling all the honeypot images and once everything completed, the script prompted me to reboot, so I ran `sudo reboot`
+The script began setting up Docker by pulling all the honeypot images and once everything completed, the script prompted me to reboot, so I ran `sudo reboot`.

 After it rebooted I opened by browser and went to: `https://<INSTANCE-PUBLIC-IP>`.
 Because T-Pot uses a self-signed certificate, I accepted the warning and continued.
 At the login page, I signed in with the username and password, this loaded the T-Pot dashboard, where I could see the attack map, [Elasticvue](https://elasticvue.com/), [Kibana](https://www.elastic.co/kibana), and [Spiderfoot](https://github.com/smicallef/spiderfoot).